GMC Sierra years to avoid — most common problems

 One of the most expressed issues for the Sierra models includes electric system problems and bad connections including wiring harnesses.
 While the electrical features caused a lot of trouble for owners with accessories and features, it wasn’t as crucial as the engine problems.

-One of the major issues that drivers have complained about for the Sierra is the transfer case problem.
+One of the most annoying problems was a bad transfer case which caused problems with the all-wheel-drive system..
 It’s a crucial part of the drivetrain for an all-wheel-drive pickup like Sierra since it transfers the torque from the transmission to the drive axles.

 So, if the transfer case goes out, drivers may face problems with the AWD system and it may be especially inconvenient in situations where the added thrust is needed.
 Sierra is an off-road capable pickup, so we can imagine how much trouble you’d get if the transfer case can’t do its purpose and leaves you stuck in the mud.
 This issue was most persistent for the 2007 and 2012 models.